 Requirements on final state examination (attestation) and assessment

-This part is to be revised as per recommendations in the mission report.
+Comment from RTA: This part is to be revised as per recommendations in the mission report.

 Rules on organization and holding of final attestation are determined by the Cabinet of Ministers of the Republic of Azerbaijan.